Sexual Harassment Policy and Procedures

 Informal procedures (wherein no formal finding or discipline of an employee will be involved) include efforts to mediate a resolution upon which both the complainant and the individual accused of sexual harassment behavior can agree.
 It is not appropriate to use this informal complaint procedure in cases of sexual assault.

 The complainant initiates the informal procedure by filing a written complaint.
 Upon review of the informal complaint, the Title IX Coordinator/Director for Equity and Compliance will contact the accused to arrange a meeting to inform the individual of the complaint.
 If the person making the accusation is a student enrolled at the time in the class of the accused, upon request of the student, the Title IX Coordinator/Director for Equity and Compliance may delay the notification until after the completion of the semester.
 The Title IX Coordinator/Director for Equity and Compliance will advise the accused of the informal complaint procedures and describe the alleged behaviors which are considered to be offensive by the complainant.
+The Title IX Coordinator/Director for Equity and Compliance may determine that an investigation is needed prior to the commencement of an informal procedure.

 After accepting the informal complaint, informing the accused of the allegations and the complainant’s desire for mediation, and with the concurrence of the accused, the Title IX Coordinator/Director for Equity and Compliance will facilitate a resolution or appoint a mediator.
 The parties will be notified of the mediator’s identity.
 Mediation occurs by mutual consent; therefore, at any stage of the mediation process either party has the opportunity to withdraw from the process.